 Not all visitors to Queenscliff were as charmed as we were by the place, either.
 The Werribee Farmers’ Picnic visit in 1898 reported back that the Queenscliff Railway Station was one of the dirtiest they had seen and Queenscliff as a whole “about as ugly in natural scenery as Sandridge Bend (Port Melbourne as we know it).

-In 1959 the line was closed to passengers and the line closed completely in 1976.
+Regular passenger services ceased in 1931 and the line closed completely in 1976.

 But the Geelong Steam Preservation Society immediately got to work saving track and rolling stock, and working to reopen as a tourist line.
 The first section reopened already in 1979 (Queenscliff to Lakers Siding) and it extended to Drysdale not long after.